macxred/cashctrl_api/README.md

 # Python Client for CashCtrl REST API

-`cashctrl_api` is a lightweight Python package that streamlines interaction with the [CashCtrl REST API](https://app.cashctrl.com/static/help/en/api/index.html).
-This API serves [CashCtrl](https://cashctrl.com), a straightforward and effective online accounting software with a beautifully clear data model.
-Our package acts as a thin wrapper, efficiently routing requests through universal methods to the API without implementing individual endpoints.
+`cashctrl_api` is a lightweight Python package that streamlines interactions with the [CashCtrl REST API](https://app.cashctrl.com/static/help/en/api/index.html).
+This API serves [CashCtrl](https://cashctrl.com), a straightforward and effective online accounting software with a clean data model and a clear REST API.
+Our package acts as a thin wrapper, efficiently routing requests through universal methods to the API without the need for implementing individual endpoints.

 In `cashctrl_api`, requests are typically transmitted through generic methods:

-- `get()`, `post()`, `patch()`, `put()`, and `delete()` take an API `endpoint`, request parameters, and JSON payload as parameters and return the server's response as a JSON dictionary.
+- `get()`, `post()`, `patch()`, `put()`, and `delete()` take an API `endpoint`, request parameters, and a JSON payload as parameters, and return the server's response as a JSON dictionary.

 Specialized methods manage more complex tasks:
 - `file_upload()` uploads a file and marks it for persistent storage.
 - `file_download()` downloads a file and saves it to the local file system.
-- `list_categories()` retrieves a category tree and flattens it to a pandas DataFrame.
+- `list_categories()` retrieves a category tree and flattens it into a pandas DataFrame.
 - `update_categories()` synchronizes a remote category tree with a given list of category paths, adding new categories and optionally removing those that are no longer needed.
 - `mirror_files()` (TODO) mirrors a local set of nested categories with the category tree on the server. to the server, mapping local sub-folders to categories on the remote server.

-To use this Python client, you'll need a valid API key, which can be acquired from your CashCtrl account settings.
+To use this Python client, you'll need a valid API key, which can be acquired from your CashCtrl account settings -> Users & roles -> Add [API User].

 ## Installation